uchidalab/TrueTypeTransformer/README.md

 ```
 ## Dataset

-In experiments, we used [Googlefonts](https://github.com/google/fonts.git).
+In experiments, we used [Googlefonts](https://github.com/google/fonts.git).\
-Please be cautious that we modified these datasets in the way mentioned in the paper.
+Please be cautious that we modified these datasets followed STEFANN for data split.

 # Note